lzachmann/models-for-missing-data/docs/website/content/docs/1-guide/a-data/i-y-info.md

 ---

 # Response data
-The response data include the observations we are trying to model, as well as columns with identifiers (indices, IDs, datetime strings) for all relevant design information.
+The response data include the observations we are trying to model, as well as columns with identifiers (indices, IDs, datetime strings) for all relevant sampling design information.
 Elements of the sampling design often seen in long-term monitoring data include the following:

 | Design element | Examples |
 |:------|:------|